minio/docs/docs/aws-sdk-for-python-with-minio.md

 # How to use AWS SDK for Python with Minio Server [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/minio/minio?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-`aws-sdk-python` is the official AWS SDK for the PHP programming language.
+`aws-sdk-python` is the official AWS SDK for the Python programming language.
 In this recipe we will learn how to use `aws-sdk-python` with Minio server.

 ## 1. Prerequisites